Showing posts with label Social Justice & Human Rights. Show all posts

 Social Commentary: Universal Healthcare for All Filipinos

-But how about those individuals or families who have no access to basic healthcare due to economic hardship?
-They may feel ineligible and intimidated for their Healthcare rights and they remain to be vulnerable to health crises and health threats.
+But how about those individuals or families without access to primary healthcare due to economic hardship?
+They may feel ineligible and intimidated by their Healthcare rights, and they remain vulnerable to health crises and threats.

-I'm glad to know that on February 20, 2019, finally the Universal Healthcare Act was enacted into law which grants all Filipinos to have access to affordable and better healthcare.
-This is a positive and perhaps the greatest measure towards healthier citizens leading to productivity and wellness.
+I'm glad that on February 20, 2019, the Universal Healthcare Act was finally enacted into law, granting all Filipinos access to affordable and better healthcare.
+This is a positive and perhaps the most significant measure towards healthier citizens leading to productivity and wellness.

-Talking about the agency that has the mandate for its implementation, the Philippine Health Insurance Company or better known as Philhealth will have to ensure the automatic eligibility and membership of all Filipinos regardless of social and economic standing; a greater service for our less privileged families and individual.
+Talking about the agency that has the mandate for its implementation, the Philippine Health Insurance Company or Philhealth will have to ensure the automatic eligibility and membership of all Filipinos regardless of social and economic standing, more excellent service for our less privileged families and individuals.

 The Fight for Universal Healthcare

-This new law is not just an achievement of the legislative and executive body, but this is a great achievement of all Filipinos who have long been hoping for this initiative.
+This new law is not just an achievement of the legislative and executive body but an outstanding achievement of all Filipinos who have long been hoping for this initiative.

 Benefits of the Universal Healthcare Law

-What Philhealth can guarantee is the basic Healthcare services to existing premium contributors, indirect contributors, or the indigents like our Senior Citizens and Persons with Disability and the non-indigent or non-premium contributor.
-That would mean free consultation, laboratory tests and diagnostic tests are among the basic services covered to everyone.
-Almost all scope of health is covered including preventive, promotive, curative, rehabilitative, and palliative care which gives holistic health and wellness to everyone.
+Philhealth can guarantee essential Healthcare services to exist, premium contributors, indirect contributors, or indigents like our Senior Citizens and Persons with disabilities and non-indigent or non-premium contributors.
+That would mean free consultation, laboratory tests, and diagnostic tests are among the essential services covered by everyone.
+Almost all scope of health includes preventive, promotive, curative, rehabilitative, and palliative care, giving everyone holistic health and wellness.

 Sustainable Healthcare development

-Although we welcome the great Healthcare measures, we are yet to experience how they will be delivered.
-The funding source has been determined and the implementation of this new law will be gradual considering that the funding will be coming from a pool of different agency funds.
+Although we welcome the extraordinary Healthcare measures, we are yet to experience how they will be delivered.
+The funding source has been determined, and the implementation of this new law will be gradual, considering that the funding will come from a pool of different agency funds.

-The new law is very promising, however, we would like also to see its greater success and development from now and in years to come and not to be exploited and mismanaged by our people in the Healthcare authority.
+The new law is very promising.
+However, we would also like to see its more tremendous success and development from now and in years to come and not be exploited and mismanaged by our people in the Healthcare authority.

 Issues in the Philippine Health Insurance

-Our National Health Insurance Company, the Philhealth, and private Health Management Organizations (HMO) have been delivering their healthcare services in partnership with our Healthcare institutions; hospitals, clinics, health centers nationwide.
-They have always been to the rescue whenever we seek medical help, however, their insurance coverage is not comprehensive as they do not cover all health conditions and other health services and this has been a challenge for those who couldn't afford or having financial difficulty at the time of seeking medical attention.
+Our National Health Insurance Company, Philhealth, and private Health Management Organizations (HMO) have been delivering their healthcare services in partnership with our Healthcare institutions, hospitals, clinics, and health centers nationwide.
+They have always been to the rescue whenever we seek medical help.
+However, their insurance coverage needs to be more comprehensive as they do not cover all health conditions and other health services.
+This has been a challenge for those who couldn't afford or have financial difficulty seeking medical attention.

-When I was working at The Medical City in Iloilo, I have already learned about issues like non-payment or delay of payment of Philhealth for hospital claims to several member hospitals in the country.
-This would also cause for delay in the hospitals paying their medical providers and this has led to another issue that some medical providers would charge their clients an additional cash payment for a professional fee which is already covered by Philhealth.
-This issue happened to my sister and she asserted her rights against the double charging of her provider.
-This scenario would lose the confidence of other Philhealth members if such a case happens to them which is against the primary goal of Philhealth on its mandate to lessen the financial burden of Filipinos upon seeking medical treatment.
+While working at The Medical City in Iloilo, I learned about issues like non-payment or delay of payment of Philhealth for hospital claims to several member hospitals in the country.
+This would also cause a delay in the hospitals paying their medical providers.
+This has led to another issue: some medical providers would charge their clients an additional cash payment for a professional fee already covered by Philhealth.
+This issue happened to my sister, and she asserted her rights against the double charging of her provider.
+This scenario will lose the confidence of other Philhealth members if such a case happens to them, which is against the primary goal of Philhealth its mandate to lessen the financial burden of Filipinos upon seeking medical treatment.

 Continuous Healthcare reform

-However, challenges in Government and corporate social service are still something that Filipinos must all fight to be able to achieve better healthcare for all.
+However, challenges in Government and corporate social service are still something Filipinos must fight to achieve better healthcare.

-For Philhealth, may the agency uphold good governance and continue to update their policies and coverage to package benefits that are not selective to a particular medical condition.
+For Philhealth, may the agency uphold good governance and update its policies and coverage to package benefits that are not selective to a particular medical condition.
 This is a burden to the Filipino people because we do not choose the kind of disease once it strikes just to be covered by our insurance provider.
-We don't choose when to get sick and when to get treated.
-We don't choose the end of our physical suffering and the end of our life.
+We need to decide when to get sick and when to get treated.
+We don't select the end of our physical suffering and the end of our life.

 We don't have control over our health crisis, but we can do something for its promotion and prevention so we will not suffer and pay for its consequence.
-We have to take good care of our health so we will be spared from illnesses and diseases.
-Though it's inevitable, we can help ourselves, our families, and communities by choosing a healthy lifestyle that is away from too much stress and vices so we can achieve health and longevity leading to the productive citizen that we can be.
+We must take good care of our health to avoid illnesses and diseases.
+Though inevitable, we can help ourselves, our families, and our communities by choosing a healthy lifestyle away from too much stress and vices to achieve health and longevity, leading to the productive citizen we can be.

-As we continue to contribute towards nation-building, we have to be respectfully assertive of our healthcare bill of rights and at the same time be supportive of our Government's mandate in providing better healthcare to All Filipinos so we can achieve wellness and so we can live our greatest life.
+As we continue to contribute towards nation-building, we have to be respectfully assertive of our healthcare bill of rights and, at the same time, be supportive of our Government's mandate to provide better healthcare to All Filipinos so we can achieve wellness can live our most extraordinary life.

 © 2019 Del Cusay